 NIBE Group

-NIBE Group is a Swedish company founded in 1955, specializing in the design, development, manufacturing and supply of energy solutions for air conditioning and indoor heating.
+NIBE Group is a Swedish company founded in 1955, specializing in the design, development, manufacturing, and supply of energy solutions for air conditioning and indoor heating.
 NIBE Group is currently a company with a presence around the world and has focused on the distribution of products that offer an efficient solution for air conditioning and indoor heating by using solar and geothermal energy.
 Among the most important products supplied by NIBE Group are heat pumps and geothermal installation equipment.

 Terra-Gen Power